slub/data.slub-dresden.de/doc/api_endpoints/search.md

 * `nq` - N-quads

 ## Examples
 Some of the below examples we use the json-manipulating tool `jq` to reduce the output for overview's sake.
-For more information on how to use `jq`, see their [tutorial](https://stedolan.github.io/jq/tutorial/).
+For more information on how to use `jq`, see their [tutorial](https://stedolan.github.io/jq/tutorial/){: .extlink }.

 ### Simple Query
 ```sh